Ferocious winds whip California fires as death toll rises to 31

 Several officials urged residents to heed evacuation orders, noting they themselves had followed orders to leave their homes for safety.

+In Southern California, where the Woolsey Fire scorched at least 83,275 acres, the blaze was only 10 percent contained.

-The Camp Fire burned down more than 6,700 homes and businesses in Paradise, more structures than any other California wildfire on record, and the death toll, which could rise, also makes it one of the deadliest.
+The Camp Fire burned down more than 6,700 homes and businesses in Paradise, more structures than any other California wildfire on record.

 Its death toll now equals that of the Griffith Park Fire in 1933, the deadliest wildfire on record in California.